Krystal is seven going on seventeen and is brought in by her mother because she cannot take her earrings out. She had her ears pierced a week ago.

 Infection (often with Pseudomonas spp.) is more likely in high cartilage piercings.

-What are the usual methods used in high street ear piercing?
+What are the usual methods used for piercing high ears?

 Most high street piercers (as opposed to speciality piercing/tattooists) use a gun that fires a blunt stud through the lobe.
 This is then attached to a butterfly to keep the earring in place.
 Professional piercers use a hollow needle to form a track for the stud.